 To evaluate a potential loan or factoring facility, banks, factors, and commercial lenders weight five main keys.
 The 5 C’s are the following: character, capital, collateral, capacity, credit score/ conditions.
 This is in an attempt to detect any chance of default.
-This system helps lenders to make consistent funding decisions in accordance with both their institution’s rules.
+This system helps lenders to make consistent funding decisions by both their institution’s rules.
 The 5 C’s’ parameters as stretching this system beyond its limitation would only lead to critical risk potential.
 One that is not worth taking.

 The five C’s of commercial lending can be described as follows: